 Keep washing your tattoo once or twice a day.
 Apply moisturizer.

 Days 6 to 14

 The scabs have hardened and will begin to flake off.
-Don’t pick at them or try to pull them off.
-You could pull out the ink and leave scars.
+Don’t pick at them or try to pull them off, let them come off naturally.
+Otherwise, you could pull out the ink and leave scars.

-At this point your skin will feel very itchy.
+At this point your skin may feel very itchy.
 Gently rub on a moisturizer several times a day to relieve the itch.